-- The incorrect application of gross floor area for a non-residential development - Applying an incorrect 'use category', under a regulation, to the development - (i) The working out of extra demands, for section 120; or - (ii) An offset or refund; or - b) The was no decision about an offset or refund; or - c) If the infrastructure charges notice states a refund will be given the timing for giving the refund; or - d) The amount of the charge is so unreasonable that no reasonable relevant local government could have imposed the amount.
+- The incorrect application of gross floor area for a non-residential development - Applying an incorrect 'use category', under a regulation, to the development - (i) The working out of extra demands, for section 120; or - (ii) An offset or refund; or - b) The was no decision about an offset or refund; or - c) If the infrastructure charges notice states a refund will be given the timing for giving the refund; or - d) The amount of the charge is so unreasonable that no reasonable relevant local government could have

-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - -
+Appeals to the P&E Court Table 1 and, for certain matters, , to a tribunal imposed the amount Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - - 5.
+Conversion applicationAn appeal may be made (a) the refusal of a conversion(b) a deemed refusal of e against- Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The applicant The local government to which the conversion application was made - - Enforcement noticesAn appeal may be made e against the decision to gi ve an enforcement notic ce.

-5. Conversion applications

-- (a) the refusal of a conversion application; or - (b) a deemed refusal of a conversion application.

-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The applicant The local government to which the conversion application was made - -

-6. Enforcement notices

-An appeal may be made against the decision to give an enforcement notice.

 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The person given the enforcement notice The enforcement authority - If the enforcement authority is not the local government for the premises in relation to which the offence is alleged to have happened-the local government